DarKim59/Blaise_Case_Handler/README.md

 # Blaise_Case_Handler

-Blaise Case Handler is a Windows service for moving, copying, and deleting Blaise cases.
+Blaise Case Handler is a Windows service for moving, copying, and deleting Blaise cases on Blaise databases.
 The service is triggered by listening for messages on a RabbitMQ queue, see examples below.
-The service uses the Blaise provided .NET API to connect to Blaise databases and perform the necessary action.
+The service then uses the Blaise provided .NET API to connect to the Blaise database and perform the necessary action.

 # Setup Development Environment